lukeholder/scriptures/README.md

 ## Usage

-TODO: Write usage instructions here
+TODO: API is still in progress

 ## Contributing